Manual

 Field Description

-Mult The scattering pattern is multiplied by this factor afterconstant substraction.
+Mult The scattering pattern is multiplied by this factor after constant subtraction.

 Weight Relative weight of the data set.